 Each OSPF layer3 switch maintains a database describing the topology of the whole autonomous system.
 Each layer3 switch gathers the local status information, such as available interface, reachable neighbors, and sends link-state advertisement (sending out link-state information) to exchange link-state information with other OSPF layer3 switches to form a link-state database describing the whole autonomous system.
 Each layer3 switch builds a shortest path tree rooted by itself according to the link-state database, this tree provides the routes to all nodes in an autonomous system.
-If two or more layer3 switches exist (i.e. multi-access network), "designated layer3 switch is responsible for spreading link-state of the network.
-This concept helps reducing the traffic among the Layer3 switches in multi-access network).
+If two or more layer3 switches exist (i.e. multi-access network), "designated layer3 switch" and "backup designated layer3 switch" will be selected.
+Designated layer3 switch is responsible for spreading link-state of the network.
+This concept helps reducing the traffic among the Layer3 switches in multi-access network.